-Elements of technical expertise and competence Examples of knowledge and skills related to technical competence conservative and do not lead to material misstatements.
-Knowledge related operator's specific data flow and risk assessment; to the operator's operator's specific control activities in relation to data flow; organisation and quality assurance overall organisation with respect to monitoring and reporting, as well as the control environment in which the operator's accounting system functions; procedures mentioned in the MRR; e.g. procedures for data flow activities and control activities; and for managing responsibilities for monitoring and reporting within an installation.
-Knowledge related to verification agreements • understanding contracts or other agreements with the operator to manage conflicts that could impact the verification (e.g. time allocation in contracts with the operator). understanding how to apply the concept of materiality to baseline data or annual activity level data, and in particular for aspects of the data sets that have no defined materiality threshold
+Elements of technical expertise and competence Examples of knowledge and skills related to technical competence overall organisation with respect to monitoring and reporting, as well as the control environment in which the operator's accounting system functions; procedures mentioned in the MRR; e.g. procedures for data flow activities and control activities; and for managing responsibilities for monitoring and reporting within an installation.
+Knowledge related to verification agreements understanding contracts or other agreements with the operator to manage conflicts that could impact the verification (e.g. time allocation in contracts with the operator). understanding how to apply the concept of materiality to baseline data or annual activity level data, and in particular for parts of the data sets that have no defined materiality threshold